Skip to content

 Why is this bad?

-A for loop with a stop condition that can never be reached, such as one with a counter that moves in the wrong direction, will run infinitely.
-While there are occasions when an infinite loop is intended, the convention is to construct such loops as while loops.
-More typically, an infinite for loop is a bug.
+A for loop with a stop condition that can never be reached will run infinitely.
+While infinite loops can be intentional, they are usually written as while loops.
+More often, an infinite for loop is a bug.

 Examples of incorrect code for this rule: